Data types

 Parameters:

-by (str, optional) – Defines from which attribute to obtain the power.
+• of (str, optional) – Defines from which attribute to obtain the power.
 If ‘all’, power of signal+noise is determined.

 Returns: